gherkin-by-example/java-cucumber/README.md

 Two levels of modelling are adopted: system level and domain level, each level has its Gherkin specification.

 At the system level the behaviour is described as a text-oriented input and output.
-This behaviour verifies that the solution can be accepted by URI Online Judge.
+This behaviour verifies that the solution can be accepted by BeeCrowd Online Judge.
 * The system level specification is presented here: https://github.com/gherkin-by-example/java-cucumber/blob/main/src/test/resources/br/masmangan/uri/uri1001/cucumber/uri1001.feature

 At the domain level the behaviour description adopts a more conceptual style, independent of a system interface.
 This second level adds a separation of concerns between boundary and model.